 These days, both Hunstanton beach and Old Hunstanton beach are extremely popular all year round.
 Both are hugely different in character and you can find out much more detail about each beach on my detailed pages of Hunstanton beach and Old Hunstanton beach.

-New Hunstanton beach is full of candy floss, arcades, fun fair and amusements as well as the Sea Life Centre, whilst the Old Hunstanton provides excellent kite and wind surfing and buggying, as well as fantastic walking along the Norfolk Coast Path.
+New Hunstanton beach is full of candy floss, arcades, fun fair and amusements as well as the Sea Life Centre, whilst the Old Hunstanton provides excellent kite and wind surfing and buggying, as well as fantastic walking along the Norfolk Coast Path, and it's dog friendly!

 There are more ideas for coastal walks here.